If you’ve ever opened an app and thought, “This could be so much better,” you’re already thinking like a UX designer.

 Many UX designers earn competitive salaries, and there’s room to grow into senior roles, leadership, or even starting your own UX consulting services.
 The more UX skills and experience you build, the more doors open in your UX design career.

 Few careers let you combine so many interests.
-In UX design, you can use your artistic side for visual design and prototyping while also studying user behavior and human psychology.
+In UX design, you can use your artistic side for visual design and prototyping while also studying user behavior and human psychology, often supported by a user behaviour tracking tool.

 Plus, there’s plenty of tech involved, from learning UX tools to mastering the UX design process.
 It’s perfect if you enjoy variety in your day.